Owusu-Desmond/awesome-books/README.md

 # Awesome Books

-Awesome Books is a website that allow users to create an book with title and author name and add to their books list on the page.
+Awesome Books is a website that allow users to create a book with title and author name and add to their books list on the page.

 ## Getting Started